pr4aveen/tp/docs/DeveloperGuide.md

 //UI IMAGE EXAMPLE HERE?

 This is implemented by having a list of tracked items to be shown to the user, `itemList`.
-This lis is changed to be the project's task list when a `view` command is executed, and changed to the overall project list when a `home ` command is executed.
+This list is changed to be the project's task list when a `view` command is executed, and changed to the overall project list when a `home ` command is executed.
 The list can then be further sorted (INSERT LINK TO SORT HERE) or filtered (INSERT LINK TO FILTER HERE) as required, to form a separate list, `displayList`, that is provided to the UI components to be